Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 English edition of the book

-Recherche International e.V. hopes to also be able to produce versions of the book and the exhibition in other languages, so that they could be presented in most of those countries in Africa, Asia and Oceanien, where the forgotten victims came from.For copies of the english version of the exhibition,
+Recherche International e.V. hopes to also be able to produce versions of the book and the exhibition in other languages so that they can be presented in most of those countries in Africa, Asia and Oceania , from where the forgotten victims came.
+For copies of the English version of the exhibition,

 please contact: